Hierarchical Reinforcement Learning with Optimal Level Synchronization Based on Flow-Based Deep Generative Model

-The output of the FDGM part $a_{t,rnvp}$ is used not for giving an action to an environment but for the off-policy correction of its higher level policy after it is stored in replay buffer $D_{R}$.
-When the inverse operation is executed, $a_{t,rnvp}\, and \, a_{t,z-state} \sim D_{R} $ are used as the inputs of the FDGM part.
+The dimension of $a_{t,\text{rnvp}}$ is determined by the dimension of $g_{t}$ due to the bijective transformation property of FDGM.
+The output of the FDGM part, $a_{t,\text{rnvp}}$, is not used to provide an action to the environment but rather for the off-policy correction of its higher-level policy after being stored in the replay buffer $D_{R}$.